 With assistance from ACEEE, PROCEL developed and implemented numerous energy efficiency projects and minimum efficiency standards.
 In addition, we helped establish a nonprofit organization known as the National Institute for Energy Efficiency in Brazil.

-In 2012, ACEEE released it's first International Energy Efficiency Scorecard.
+In 2012, ACEEE released its first International Energy Efficiency Scorecard, which it continues to update.